This course is available in both an instructor-monitored format and ONLINE format. For the ONLINE format select:

 • Mobile Equipment Operator with Mobile Elevated Work Platform – British Columbia

-Note: You can call us at 780-469-4887 to book your practical evaluation and skills assessment before or after you take the online course.
+Note: This course has a practical component.
+You can call us at 780-469-4887 to book your practical evaluation and skills assessment.

 Lift trucks are more commonly referred to as Forklifts.
 Counterbalance forklifts or lift trucks have a vertical mast, also referred to as an upright mast and have a counterweight at the rear of the vehicle.
 The mast is the vertical assembly on the front of the forklift that does the work of raising, lowering, and tilting the load.